kln12/Interview_questions/README.md

 31.Services used AWS and tasks performed in AWS
 32.I have 3 tier application, configure it with private and public subnet?
 33.How to replicate or create same machine with same configuration?
-34.How to replicate or create same machine with same configuration?

 # Terraform
 1.Define statefile
 2.write the samele S3 resource file
-3.
+3.terraform state lock
+4.